ThGaskin/NeuralABM/README.md

 `true_parameters`.

 The `device` entry sets the training device.
-The default here is the `cpu`; you can set it to any supported pytorch training device.
+The default here is the `cpu`; you can set it to any supported PyTorch training device; for instance, set it to `cuda` to use the GPU for training.
 Make sure your platform is configured to support the selected device.
 On Apple Silicon, set the device to `mps` to enable GPU training, provided you have followed the corresponding installation instructions (see above).
+Note that PyTorch for Apple Silicon is still work in progress at this stage, and some functions have not yet been fully implemented.

 `utopya` automatically parallelises multiple runs; the number of CPU cores available to do this can be specified under `worker_managers/num_workers` on the root-level configuration (i.e. on the same level as